 Outsource to Us looks at the effectiveness of email mailing in today’s market, and how to optimise your email marketing campaigns for success.

+Of all the online communication platforms, email marketing continues to be one of the most effective and efficient ways of engaging consumers.
+As it is 40% more effective in creating conversions than Facebook, it is a tried and tested tool which belongs in any long-term marketing strategy and should be part of yours too.
 One of the greatest benefits of email marketing is the ease of access and distribution that it allows.
 Emails are quick and easy to create, as well as simple to send.
 They can be used by many businesses in many different ways to great effect—from sending out monthly newsletters, to alerting customers of the latest marketing offer, to announcing new products, or even sending out event invitations.

 As most people actively use emails in their daily lives, consumer inboxes are often bombarded with dozens of emails a day.
 To combat this constant onslaught of correspondence, you must focus on the effectiveness of your email marketing above all else.
 You could send one hundred emails, but if your content doesn’t stand out from the rest, your efforts are in vain.
 The following are some ways in which you can ensure your email market content won’t get lost in anyone’s inbox.